gVguy/columns-resize/README.md

 # columns-resize

-A tiny simple dependency-free library to help you create flex-based table-like layouts, which can be resized by user
+A tiny simple dependency-free library to create flex-based table-like layouts, which can be resized by user

 <img src="https://i.imgur.com/QfyUfun.gif" width="400">